ignicoapp/ignico-wordpress/readme.txt

 * Go to Ignico admin panel -> Actions -> Actions list - you should see your order on the list

 == Frequently Asked Questions ==

+= Where can I read more about Ignico? =

+You can read more on official Ignico website: http://igni.co

+= How can I get API access token (Client ID and Client Secret Key)? =

+Please visit Admin panel -> Integrations -> OAuth Clients and generate new client.
+Credentials will show up on the screen once clicking on the button: “Create and show client credentials”.

+After you create a new client, you will be presented with Client ID and Client Secret.
+Please note, you should copy and save them in a safe place because they will be displayed only once.
+If you lose them, don’t worry.
+You can simply create another client and revoke the old one.

+= How can I configure referral rewards for program members? =

+This is what you do in Ignico Admin Panel in Motivation Plan Sections.
+You can set your bonuses based on predefined rules.
+Please make sure you set bonuses that are based on TRANSACTIONS (as these are the type of action that is send through Ignico for WordPress plugin).

+= How can I develop my own integration with Ignico? =

+If you feel like Ignico for WordPress plugin is not enough for you, please study our [Ignico API documentation](http://api.igni.co/).

 == Changelog ==